Phone: (740) 363-4340

 National: Sometimes referred to as "Lottery" scholarships, they are hard to obtain because the applicant pool is so large.
 However, there may be very specific scholarships (for students with diabetes, as an example) that narrow down the applicant pool.
-Two good websites are https://www.unigo.com/ and https://scholarshipbee.com/.
+Some good websites are websites are StudentScholarships.org, https://www.unigo.com/, and https://scholarshipbee.com/.
 Keep in mind, you should NEVER have to pay for a scholarship search service!

 Specific to the College: Most colleges and universities will entice high school seniors to apply for scholarships that may only be used if the student decides on that specific college.
 Frequently check the universities' admission and financial aid webpages for links or information on how to apply for these scholarships

 Local: Scholarship information for current seniors gets sent to us at various times throughout the spring and will be added here as we receive it.
 PLEASE CHECK YOUR EMAIL AND THIS PAGE FREQUENTLY

 IMPORTANT: All Buckeye Valley Juniors will be taking a free ACT in the spring.